ef4/tracked-params/README.md

 Acceptance tests typically use Ember's `none` locationType.
 If you want to be able to `visit('/some?tracked_param=123')` in acceptance tests, change your testing `locationType` from `"none"` to `"tracked-params-none"`.

+**CAUTION**: `currentURL()` from `@ember/test-hepers` reflects what Ember's router sees as the URL.
+But we are deliberate not exposing our params to the router, because it won't understand them.
+So you cannot use `currentURL()` to assert about your tracked params.

 _Possible upcoming additions_: test-support utilities so you can

 - optionally provide initial values to params in component integration tests
-- assert about the current values in the (notional) URL in component integration tests
+- assert about the current values of the params, both in integration and acceptance tests

 ## Contributing